Amina Helmi

 Amina Helmi (6 October 1970) is an Argentine astronomer and professor at the Kapteyn Astronomical Institute at the University of Groningen in the Netherlands.

 Education

-Helmi was educated at Leiden University where she was awarded a PhD in 2000 with a thesis on the formation of the galactic halo, supervised by Tim de Zeeuw and Simon White.
+Helmi was graduated in astronomy from the National University of La Plata.
+She was educated at Leiden University where she was awarded a PhD in 2000 with a thesis on the formation of the galactic halo, supervised by Tim de Zeeuw and Simon White.

 Career and research

 Since 2003 Helmi has been faculty member at the University of Groningen, and has been a full professor since 2014.
 Previously, she held postdoctoral positions at the University of La Plata in Argentina, the Max Planck Institute for Astrophysics in Germany, and Utrecht University in the Netherlands.

 Her research focuses investigates the evolution and dynamics of galaxies, in particular the Milky Way, using locations, velocities, ages, and chemical abundances of stars to understand the formation process of galaxies, known as galactic archaeology.
 She also studies the nature of dark matter.
 In her research, Helmi uses computer simulations as well as observational data from for example the Gaia space telescope.